Football hooliganism: Croatia

 A large riot occurred in 2008 in Prague prior to the Sparta Prague-Dinamo match.
 Riots were ignited with the support of Sparta's ultrafans to Radovan Karadžić and Ratko Mladić.
-Approximately 500 Bad Blue Boys rioted in the city centre breaking shops and attacking police with chairs, signal flares and stones.
+Approximately 500 Bad Blue Boys rioted in the city centre, breaking into shops and attacking police with chairs, signal flares and stones.
 Approximately 300 Bad Blue Boys were detained and eight police officers were injured.
 Prior to the riots some Bad Blue Boys provoked local Romani people by giving Nazi salutes.

 A large riot occurred on 1 May 2010 at the Maksimir stadium when the Bad Blue Boys clashed with the police resulting in many arrests and one critically injured police officer.
 After the match violent clashes continued in which one Dinamo fan was shot by police officers.
 A large incident occurred in 2009 prior to the FC Timişoara-Dinamo match.
 400 Bad Blue Boys rioted in the city centre and attacked local people.
 After the incident Romanian police detained a large number of Dinamo fans but the situation escalated again at the FC Timişoara stadium when 200 Bad Blue Boys tore down the pitch fence and attacked the police with chairs and bats resulting in several injured police officers.
 During the clash, Dinamo fans fired signal missiles at FC Timişoara fans resulting in severe injuries.

-Many Croatian hooligan groups have also displayed Nazi flags at matches and have neo-nazi skinheads in their ranks.
-Several incidents occurred when Bad Blue Boys and Torcida made racist chants towards opposing club's football players of African descent and hurled bananas in the pitch.
-In 2010, a Cameroon player was attacked in Koprivnica resulting in severe injuries.

 In December 2010, 10–15 Tornado (Zadar) hooligans attacked a Partizan traveling coach with stones and bricks resulting in one injured person.
 In December 2010, 30–40 Bad Blue Boys hooligans attacked a PAOK traveling coach with stones, bricks and flares setting the traveling coach on fire and inflicting injuries on several passengers.

 In November 2014, during a Euro 2016 qualifying game in Milan, Italy, hooligans from Croatia threw flares and fireworks onto the field and the game had to be briefly suspended.

+In August 2023, an AEK Athens fan was stabbed to death when around 100 Dinamo Zagreb hooligans clashed with local fans in one of the city's suburbs.
+The two sides of supporters attacked one another near the AEK stadium, throwing stun grenades, stones, incendiary devices and other objects.
+Police made 96 arrests throughout the night until the early hours of the morning.
+102 Croatian fans were charged by the police who suspect links with the "Bad Blue Boys", hard-line supporters of Dinamo Zagreb.